juniormayhe/graphic-portfolio/README.md

 ![Welcome to Wanderley's Web Design Portfolio 🎨](welcome-to-portfolio.png)

 Hi there!
 It is a pleasure to have your visit here in my **Porfolio**.
 Comments and freelance jobs are more than welcome.
-If you are interested please drop a message for juniormayhe [at] gmail.com.
+If you are interested please drop a message at https://juniormayhe.com/contact.
 If you want a safer platform, you can hire me by visiting the [Freelancer site](https://www.freelancer.es/u/juniormayhe.html).

 ## Icons